 Now you can make super tender, flavorful Chinese Pork Tenderloin at home!
 Restaurant quality and flavor, and so easy to make!
-The honey garlic sauce takes this classic Chinese dish over the top!
+The sweet honey garlic sauce takes this classic Chinese dish over the top!

 I am in charge of the food for our monthly women’s meeting at church.
 In the past, we have have things like this Coconut Chicken Curry Soup and these Strawberries and Cream Cupcakes.
 This past week, I made this amazing Chinese Pork Tenderloin with Honey Garlic sauce.
 People cannot stop talking about it.
 I think it will go down in history as the most beloved dinner at these monthly meetings!
 And for good reason!
 The pork is so tender and flavorful, and the “secret sauce” elevates it to super-star status.

 But don’t worry.
 I’m going to give you the recipe for the “secret sauce” so you can impress your friends and family, too 🙂